Florida Wind Speed · Lee County · Post-Ian

 HVHZ status: Not HVHZ.
 Standard FL Product Approval applies.

-Post-Ian: Significant FEMA flood zone remapping, elevated BFE requirements, breakaway walls below BFE, intensified inspection of hurricane strap continuity
+Post-Ian: FEMA flood-zone remapping, elevated BFE requirements, breakaway walls below BFE, intensified inspection of hurricane strap continuity.

 Frequently asked